openkfw/TruBudget/frontend/README.md

 - Development Mode: Is started with node and offers JIT, Hot Reloading and Debug Logging.
 The node process spawns an own webserver, performance is degraded but developer experience is best
 - Production Mode: Application is pre-build and transpiled to an ES5 Version of Javascript (compatible with a variety of browser), no log output, optimized file-sized.
 The production mode outputs static files which need to be hosted on a separate webserver (in our case NGINX).
 Performance is best, developer experience (due to compiling and deployment to separate server) lowest.

-It is possible to check the mode inside the Javascript Code by checking `process.env.NODE_NEV` with will return `development` or `production` depending on the mode.

 ### Using the frontend in Development Mode

 When actively developing the frontend, it makes sense to do so in the Development mode.
 Developing the frontend brings two challenges: